 This article was originally published in PARCEL on June 3rd, 2021.
-Check it out the original article here.
+Check out the original article here.

 As parcel delivery evolves, last mile technology will need to evolve with it — particularly by way of automation.
 Otherwise, efficiency gains and improvements elsewhere in the delivery chain may be wiped out by slow, inefficient manual efforts on the final leg of the journey.

 By the time you’re ready to ship a parcel, a lot has already had to go right: you’ve had to successfully match your capacity and inventory to demand levels, get your goods to a warehouse or distribution center efficiently, pack your shipment in an accurate and cost-effective way, and track the whole process from end-to-end.
 No matter how many parcels you ship every year, you know that getting the first and middle miles to go right is a difficult feat—one that often involves complex integrations and sophisticated technology solutions.